Messerschmitt KR175

 The Messerschmitt KR175 microcar (1953–1955) was the first vehicle built by Messerschmitt under its 1952 agreement with Fritz Fend.
 In concept, although not in actual design, it was, in principle, a development of the Fend Flitzer invalid carriage.
-Approximately 15,000 were built before it was replaced by the Messerschmitt KR200 in 1956.
+Approximately 15,000 were built before it was replaced by the Messerschmitt KR200 in 1955.

 History

-Messerschmitt, temporarily not allowed to manufacture aircraft, had turned its resources to producing other products.
-In 1952, Fend approached Messerschmitt with the idea of manufacturing small motor vehicles.
-These were based on his Fend Flitzer invalid carriage.
+Messerschmitt, temporarily not allowed to manufacture aircraft after the Second World War, had turned its resources to producing other products.
+In 1952, Fend approached Messerschmitt with the idea of manufacturing small motor vehicles, based on his Fend Flitzer invalid carriage.